tpogden/tpogden.github.com/about/index.md

 </aside>

+Hej, I&rsquo;m Tommy Ogden.
 I study for a PhD in Theoretical Physics at [Durham](http://www.durham.ac.uk/), working at the [Joint Quantum Centre](http://www.jqc.org.uk).
 My areas of research are atomic physics and quantum optics.
 I look at how we might use atoms and light to control quantum information.

 <aside class="sidebox">